How to Interpret Investor Feedback on Pitch Decks

 Essential Components Investors Evaluate in a Pitch Deck

 Clearly defining the market problem is critical.
 Investors want to see that your solution addresses a real, pressing issue.
-Complement this with data-driven insights into the opportunity, including metrics like Total Addressable Market (TAM), Serviceable Addressable Market (SAM), and Serviceable Obtainable Market (SOM).
+Complement this with data-driven insights into the opportunity, including metrics like Total Addressable Market (TAM, the total market demand), Serviceable Addressable Market (SAM—the portion you can serve), and Serviceable Obtainable Market (SOM), the share you can realistically capture).
 These figures quantify the scope and scalability of your business.

 Demonstrating scalability is essential.
 Investors look for solutions that can grow efficiently and sustainably.
 Robust customer acquisition strategies further validate your business model, showing how you plan to attract and retain customers.